 Made to be applied specifically for homes and belongings, the method has been applied to multiple facets like personal lives, relationships, careers, and whatever aspect in life you need cleaning up.
 But what about in the digital world?
 The Internet is a vast space filled with content in all types, forms, and lengths.
 There’s always something to read and talk about something online.
 There is so much content that some aren’t even needed anyway.

 But what if we apply the KonMari method to the content we see online?
-Then you don’t really need magic, you just need a content audit.
+Then you don’t really need magic, you just need to run a content audit.

 One of the most gruesome tasks every digital marketer needs to face at one point in their content strategy specifically, content auditing.
 If you’ve done content editing a hundred times or are just starting to do one for your own website, read on to find out the steps on how to do a content audit.

 Google Analytics provides the ability to the marketers to generate and customize reports.

 Marketers can gain valuable insights from Google Analytics.
 The Solution Gallery is home to thousands of such custom reports, with it also having an OpenSearch Dashboard.
 It also has a Dashboard to view data for complete insights.
 And if you need to get real-time analytics and predictive insights to make smarter

 Your site can have enormous data.
 But only a fraction of that data can help you optimize and gain insights that impact business decisions too.
 Some data needs to be churned and analyzed thoroughly for hidden inputs that then deliver actionable insights that could have been ignored completely.